Jakondo/Unity-tutorial-projects/README.md

 # Unity-tutorial-projects

-This repo with tutotial lesson from unity site
+This repo with tutotial lessons from unity site